kekyo/Epoxy/README.md

 * Safe asynchronous operation (async-await) ready.
 * C# 8.0 nullable reference types ready.
 * Smallest footprint and easy understandable.
+  * No dependency on non-platform standard frameworks or libraries.
 * Supported simplest and minimalism Model-View-ViewModel design.
   * The main goal is to avoid writing code behinds in the View, but to avoid having to write complicated processes to do so.
   * The focus is on areas where MVVM beginners might stumble.